Boyko Borisov: Image controversy and popular protest

-In June 2020, photographs emerged that purported to show what appeared to be Prime Minister Borisov laying half-naked on a bed, next to a nightstand featuring a handgun and stacks of euro banknotes.
+In June 2020, photographs emerged that purported to show what appeared to be Prime Minister Borisov lying half-naked on a bed, next to a nightstand featuring a handgun and stacks of euro banknotes.
 Borisov confirmed that the room in which the photos were taken was his, but denied the gun and money, stating that the images could have been manipulated.
-Borisov accused President Rumen Radev of flying a consumer drone into his residence in order to take the pictures.
-He also accused former Ombudswoman Maya Manolova, TV star Slavi Trifonov and his own former second in command Tsvetan Tsvetanov (who had just left and condemned the ruling party) of involvement in a plot to take photos of him while he was sleeping in a "KGB-Style" kompromat operation.
+Borisov accused President Rumen Radev of flying a consumer drone into his residence to take the pictures.
+He also accused former Ombudswoman Maya Manolova, TV star Slavi Trifonov, and his own former second in command, Tsvetan Tsvetanov (who had just left and condemned the ruling party), of involvement in a plot to take photos of him while he was sleeping in a "KGB-Style" kompromat operation.
 Radev condemned the leaks and called it an "insane" invasion of the prime minister's privacy.
 He added that he owns a drone, but that the accusation that he personally piloted it into the prime minister's residence to take pictures was part of Borisov's "fantasy and paranoia".
 A leaked audio recording was also posted on the internet, in which a voice that strongly resembled Borisov's spoke in very brass tones and insulted a member of the National Assembly, as well as various European leaders.
-These scandals, along with an intrusion by the Prosecutor General into the Bulgarian Presidency triggered the 2020–2021 Bulgarian protests that sought the resignations of Borisov, his government and the Prosecutor General.
+These scandals, along with an intrusion by the Prosecutor General into the Bulgarian presidency, triggered the 2020–2021 Bulgarian protests that sought the resignations of Borisov, his government, and the Prosecutor General.

+In November 2021, a new batch of photos allegedly from Borisov's bedroom was released to the media.